josephhajduk/howmanytokens/README.md

 # HowManyTokens

 This Rust program provides a simple HTTP API to tokenize text using Hugging Face's tokenizer.
-It is primarily intended for use in languages where there aren't any nice or fast tokenizers available.
+It is primarily intended for use from languages where there aren't any nice or fast tokenizers available.
 The API allows you to get the token length and trim strings to a specified token length.

 ## Prerequisites